flotiq/flotiq-docs/docs/plugins/plugins.md

 In the example above, we are requesting the following access:

 - an ability to read all content objects
-- an ability to read, modify, delete and create objects of type `blogposts`
+- an ability to read, modify, delete and create objects of type `blogpost`
 - an ability to read the schema of `_media` (we can read `_media` objects already due to the first access rule. )
 - an ability to read the schema of `_tags`